 Prior to re-training as a counsellor I worked for many years in a large public sector organisation.
 I initially undertook an Introduction to Counselling Certificate, and volunteered with The Samaritans.
 I then did my Counselling Diploma, doing my course placement with Cruse Bereavement Care.
 After completing my studies I gained experience working with students in a university setting and with children, as well as a number of years working in an NHS setting seeing people with long-term health issues.

-I have several years experience working with Multiple Sclerosis (MS) and Motor Neurone Disease (MND) patients, and have gained an insight into the psychological challenges faced by people with these long-term illnesses.
+I have several years experience working with Multiple Sclerosis (MS) patients, and have gained an insight into the psychological challenges faced by people with this long-term illness.
 Depression, loss, coming to terms with the diagnosis, and the insecurity of the future are common themes.

 Every year I undertake continuous professional development to support my work and encourage reflection, and I undertake regular Supervision of my work.